 Features that go beyond storage

-To go beyond the basics, your enterprise file management tool needs to allow you to track versions and audits, issue real-time alerts, manage security and access at all levels, and more.
+To go beyond the basics, your enterprise file management tool needs to issue real-time alerts, manage security and access at all levels, and more.

-• Security and fine permissions.
-With this care, it is possible to define access by user or group, ensuring compliance with standards such as ISO and LGPD, for example.
-It is also essential to have the feature of making a file private again, as in SoftExpert Drive.
+- Security.
+With these controls, you can share files by user or group, ensuring compliance with standards like ISO and LGPD.
+It’s also vital to have the option to make a file private again, as in SoftExpert Drive.

 The features of creating files directly in your Drive, making copies of records, moving files between folders and requesting access to records are new features in version 2.2.4 of SoftExpert Drive.